SillyBubble/SillyBubble.github.io/content/authors/Theo/_index.md

   - BSc Student
 ---

 Theo is a BSc student in CESI.
-I am having an internship at Instituto Superior Técnico supervised by Sofia.
+I am having an internship at Instituto Superior Técnico supervised by Sofia, working on characterizing and evaluating the fatigue behavior of composite assemblies.